jwalkerbg/smdemo/README.md

 State machine function does not loop.
 On each call it performs a transition and exits.
 This means that the applications that use SM must create main loop.

-While SM is written in C, it is created object oriented as much as posiible.
+Nevertheless SM is written in C, it is created object oriented as much as posiible.
 Most of the functions receive as first parameter a pointer to a structure, that represents the state machine.
 If one needs, he would convert this code in C++ easily.

+Stste machine helps seprate the logic from actions.
+It makes clear separation between input, logic and output.
+This is essential for creating stable and extendable applications without lossing the full picture.

 # Formal definition.